 -

-24-hour continuous two-way traffic lights
+24-hour continuous two-way traffic lights until Monday 17 September

-BEAR Scotland, on behalf of Transport Scotland, are set to carry out essential maintenance work on the A9 Strathsteven Bridge, approximately 2 miles northeast of Golspie.
-The works will involve structural investigation, repairs to defective concrete, replacing the bridge deck expansion joints and resurfacing the road.
+BEAR Scotland, on behalf of Transport Scotland, were set to carry out essential maintenance work on the A9 Strathsteven Bridge.
+The bridge is located approximately 2 miles northeast of Golspie.

 To protect both road users and the workforce, this single carriageway section of the A9 will be reduced to one lane over the bridge.
 Two-way temporary traffic lights will be in place 24 hours a day for the full duration of the works.
-For some overnight works, a 10mph convoy traffic management system will be required to safely escort road users through the site.
+For some overnight works, a convoy traffic management system will be required to safely escort road users through the site.

-Ian Stewart, BEAR Scotland’s North West Representative, said, “These works are being carried out to maintain Strathsteven Bridge and ensure that further, more extensive repairs are avoided in later years.
+Ian Stewart, BEAR Scotland’s North West Representative, said, “These works are being carried out to maintain Strathsteven Bridge and ensure that further, more extensive repairs are avoided in later years.”

 “We will do everything possible to complete this essential maintenance as quickly and safely as possible.
 We thank all road users and the local community for their patience in advance.